 - An RT-PCR test for SARS-CoV-2 will be performed after 8 days of isolation before discharge on day 10 provided a negative result is received.

 The authorities of French Polynesia have implemented the following measures from 15 March 2021.

 - A curfew between 10pm-4am is in effect on the islands of Tahiti and Moorea.
 All trips, circulation or movement in public areas is prohibuted during this time.

 - Application of strict rules in restaurants and bars.
 Patrons must be seated, maintain a minimum distance of 1 metre between each table, and wearing a mask is mandatory for everyone when moving around the establishment.

 - Wearing of masks is mandatory in outdoor public spaces subject to large number of people, including shops, water taxis/ferry transportation, airplanes, public ground transport, airports, and ferry terminals.
 Requirements will be enforced by controls and sanctions.
 Failure to comply with these requirements is punishable by a fine of up to €745.82.

-- Informal meetings of more than 6 people are prohibited on beaches, green spaces and public parks, riverbanks, picnic areas and all sites used for this purpose.
-For members of the same family the limit is 10 people.
+- Informal meetings of more than 15 people are prohibited on beaches, green spaces and public parks, riverbanks, picnic areas and all sites used for this purpose.

 For the latest information on COVID-19 within French Polynesia please visit the Health Department website.